-Obviously this is dependent on where you live – but regardless of location, days spent with the under 5s are often better when they include some time outdoors.
+Obviously this is somewhat dependent on where you live – but regardless of location: days spent with the under-5s are often better when they include some time outdoors.

 Anyway, assuming no errant dog, vomiting bugs, dubious buggy skills – outside, a good idea.
 But what to do on the days that you don’t have a toddler group or coffee with friends planned?
 At the risk of telling you something you already know…

 1. Avoid central London sample sales

 My lovely NCT friend and I decided we would hit up a Reiss sample sale off Bond Street with our then weeks-old babies.
 Let’s just say it wasn’t our finest moment.
 Avoid sample sales.

 Libraries are always a good place to start.
 Even the smallest library feels like a bit of an outing for a toddler – or older child.
 Choosing books; queueing at a desk; using the card, what an adventure.

 Not to mention the joy of taking those books home to lose and pay a fine on.
 Actually one of the first things I do when moving to a new area with toddlers is register at the library.
 Sometimes they have excellent story times.
 Sometimes, less so – but always worth a shot.

 Keep your child in the buggy if you must / if you are a paranoid parent (me) but we fed the ducks at least once a week for a long time and my then-3 year old never tired of it.
 The classic outing.

 And when I say nature walk, I mean go for a walk somewhere pretty but with some kind of purpose – this is useful because as anyone who has walked with toddlers know, sometimes the pace is infuuuuriatingly slow.

 Warmer times but too cute not to share (cute and unimaginably slow).